-- 1. The student takes four courses that are worth one (1) Carnegie unit each and the classes meet twice the number of hours per week as in the standard curricular programs. - 2.
-To be eligible, a student must earn at least 2.5 Carnegie units. - 3.
-Carnegie unit requirements are the same in all curricular programs.
+- 1. The student takes four courses that are worth one (1) unit each and the classes meet twice the number of hours per week as in the standard curricular programs. - 2.
+To be eligible, a student must earn at least 2.5 units. - 3.
+Unit requirements are the same in all curricular programs.
+Block Eight Programs: